hcrlab/push_pull/README.md

 A package that contains the main state machine runner for the picking challenge, as well as other end-to-end demos.
 Test programs for specific components might be in other packages, but end-to-end integration stuff should go here.

+- Contains a template of the main state machine.
 - Contains demo code for picking 3 items out of the bin.

 ### pr2_pick_manipulation